DeepSportradar/ball-3d-localization-challenge/README.md

 The `basketball-instants-dataset` consists in raw images captured by the Keemotion system.
 For this challenge, we will only use thumbnails around the balls.

-## Using deepsport repository
+## Using deepsport baseline

 The public https://github.com/gabriel-vanzandycke/deepsport repository provides a baseline for this challenge.
-Follow the `deepsport` repository installation instructions and add the folder `basketball-instants-dataset` full path to `DATA_PATH` in your `.env` file.
+Follow its installation instructions and add the folder `basketball-instants-dataset` full path to `DATA_PATH` in your `.env` file.

 ### Dataset preprocessing